Table of Contents

 What is the Indus River?

-The Indus River is one of the longest rivers in the world, originating in Tibet, flowing through India and Pakistan, and eventually draining into the Arabian Sea.
+The Indus River is one of the longest rivers in the world, originating in Tibet, flowing through India and eventually draining into the Arabian Sea.
 It has historical and cultural significance, especially for the regions it flows through, including Jammu & Kashmir.

 Where does the Indus River originate?

-The Indus River originates from the Tibetan Plateau near Lake Mansarovar, flowing through the Ladakh region of Jammu & Kashmir before continuing into Pakistan.
+The Indus River originates from the Tibetan Plateau near Lake Mansarovar, flowing through the Ladakh region of Jammu & Kashmir

 What countries does the Indus River flow through?

-The Indus River flows through three countries: China (Tibet), India (Jammu & Kashmir), and Pakistan.
+The Indus River flows through three countries: China (Tibet), India (Jammu & Kashmir),

 What is the total length of the Indus River?